 Life insurance companies publish build charts in the underwriting guidelines made available to insurance agents.

-While many companies still use height/weight charts, more companies have begun switching to the use of BMI charts.
+While many companies still use height/weight charts, more companies have begun switching to BMI charts.

 Whether a height/weight chart or BMI chart is used,

-Carriers will indicate the limits for the preferred best, preferred, standard plus, and standard rates.
+Carriers will indicate preferred best, standard plus, and standard rate limits.

 You’ll receive the above information with your quotes.

-Many life insurers have changed from height/weight charts to BMI weight charts recently.
+Many life insurers have recently changed from height/weight charts to BMI weight charts.

 Some life insurance companies now publish both height/weight guidelines and BMI guidelines.

-Other companies stopped publishing guidelines and now use an overall approach to build that generates great offers.
+Other companies stopped publishing guidelines and now use an overall approach to build that generates excellent offers.